Adapters & Integrations

 - Collective licensing support

-@peac/mappings-ucpGoogle Universal Commerce Protocol webhook verification and mapping.
+@peac/mappings-ucpGoogle Universal Commerce Protocol webhook verification with strict order-vs-payment separation and dispute evidence generation.

 - Dispute evidence generation for audit bundles